How to make Espresso with Keurig

 SCA

-So, according to definition, A Keurig machine can not make authentic espresso as it uses drip brewing technology, which does not produce enough pressure classify as true espresso.
-Moreover Keurigs make large servings of coffee typically 6 to 12 oz while an Espresso shot is only 1 oz.
+So, according to the definition, A Keurig machine can not make authentic espresso as it uses drip brewing technology, which does not produce enough pressure to classify as true espresso.
+Moreover, Keurigs make large servings of coffee typically 6 to 12 oz while an Espresso shot is only 1 oz.

-The Keurig K Cafe model, however, has a “Shot Option” for those who crave the flavor of espresso-like shots for making cappuccinos and lattes.
+The Keurig K Cafe model, however, has a “Shot Option” for those who crave the flavor of strong shots of coffee for making cappuccinos and lattes.

 Read a Review of Keurig K cafe